sg-s/xolotl/docs/how-to/creating-new-components.md

   scope, meaning that if you have `a = 5` defined, then you can use `a` in the function definition.

-You must also set whether this conductance fluxes Calcium.
+You must also set whether this is a Calcium conductance.

 ```matlab
 newCond.is_Ca = false;